 - Taking our graduate courses just because they love history

 The majority of our MAT in History students are:

 - Working toward the initial licensure needed to begin a career as a history teacher in grades 8 - 12

 - The MAT degree consists of both history and education courses.

-- Visit the Office of Licensure and Certification for educator licensure questions and Field Experience for fieldwork questions.
+- Visit our Licensure and Certification page for educator licensure questions and our Field Experience page for fieldwork questions.